amontalban/freebsd-docker-images/README.md

 I used the scratch image as source as the only needed action is to extract the base.txz tarball to have a minimal installation.

+To start using this images you can execute:

+`docker pull amontalban/freebsd`

+And this will get you latest version.

+If you want a specific version you can use a tag, for example:

+`docker pull amontalban/freebsd:10.1-RELEASE`

+For more information visit https://hub.docker.com/r/amontalban/freebsd/

 Thanks for checking this out!